amorales187/DH150/Assignments/A08/README.md

 [Read more](https://github.com/lilliannguyen97/DH150/blob/master/Assignments/A01/README.md)

 ## User Research
-Here 3 key insights derived from my contextual inquiry:
+Here are 3 key insights derived from my contextual inquiry:

 * It is important to report an issue for not only the individual but also for the community.
 The app is a community tool for
   keeping public spaces safe and clean.
 A motivating factor of reporting issues is the knowledge that it contributes to the